niktekusho/mas-piano-validator/README.md

 This repository contains the core library to validate the piano files used in the DDLC Mod ["Monika After Story"](https://github.com/Monika-After-Story/MonikaModDev).

+The [Credits file](./CREDITS.md) clearly states who is the author of every song example you can find in this repository.

 You can find the corresponding CLI application [here](https://github.com/niktekusho/mas-piano-validator-cli).

 ## Introduction